 Koala.
 Our first dive was at Koala, named after an Australian who had had a house on the shoreline nearby.
 The bangka crew dropped anchor, and we kitted up and rolled backwards into the clear, warm blue ocean.
 The crew then gently passed our cameras down to us.
-There were just the four of us, accompanied by two dive guides: Ivan, who was an accomplished underwater photographer and amazing spotter (and soon became my buddy on the trip); and Doods, who was also an eagle-eyed spotter.
+There were just the four of us on the bangka, accompanied by two dive guides: Ivan, who is an accomplished underwater photographer and amazing spotter (and soon became my buddy on the trip); and Doods, who was also an eagle-eyed spotter.

 Most dive sites in Anilao comprise shallow coral gardens with sandy slopes interspersed with coral outcrops, rubble-covered slopes, or gently sloping sandy bottoms.
-The bangkas anchor shallow and close to the shore.
-After entering the water, we would usually swim down to the deepest part of the dive site and then slowly make our way shallower.
+The bangkas anchor shallow and close to the shore and after entering the water, we would usually swim down to the deepest part of the dive site and then slowly make our way shallower.

-I followed Ivan down the reef.
-Before long, he was beckoning me over to a small green plant, where he pointed to something so tiny it was not visible to the naked eye.
-Peering through my camera’s viewfinder, I saw a tiny creature that looked like a two-millimetre-long praying mantis and then realised it was a skeleton shrimp!
+I followed Ivan down the reef, and before long, he was beckoning me over to a small green plant, where he pointed to something so tiny it was not visible to the naked eye.
+Peering through my camera’s viewfinder, I saw a tiny creature that looked like a two-millimetre-long praying mantis and realised it was a skeleton shrimp!

-After our first dive, we surfaced at the boat, handed cameras and fins up to the crew and climbed up a sturdy wooden ladder to get back on the boat.
-Once on board, we were offered fruit, crackers, water, coffee, tea and ginger tea.
+After our first dive, we surfaced at the boat, handed cameras and fins up to the crew and climbed up a sturdy wooden ladder back on to the boat.
+Once on board, we were offered fruit and crackers, water, coffee, tea and ginger tea.
 We then relaxed in the sun and chatted excitedly about what we had seen.

 Dinner was a jovial affair, with divers from around the globe chatting about what they had seen and photographed, sharing photo ideas and discussing techniques.
 We then went through our photos from the day and tried to identify what we had seen in the huge library of identification books.